Deadline: February 11, 2019

 How many students apply for a Double Hoo?

-The Center for Undergraduate Excellence generally receives about 50 applications for this award.
+The Office of Undergraduate Research generally receives about 50 applications for this award.
 We hope to fund between 10-15 awards each year.

 What makes a strong proposal for the Double Hoo award?